 The only things that could make a Jeep die-hard happier would be if the vehicles were built where Jeeps are supposed to be assembled, Toledo, and if they had solid front axles and tons of wood grain.

-But the chances of those happening is basically zero.
+But the chance of those happening is basically zero.
 Solid front axles on SUVs are dead outside the world of hard-core off-roading—a world that even the old Wagoneers and Grand Wagoneers, if we’re honest, weren’t really a part of, unless you count potholes in suburban Burlington as “off-road.”
 (Indeed, Wagoneers were the first Jeeps to ever come with independent front suspension, though only briefly).

 As for the huge strips of vinyl woodgrain that adorned the sides of the legendary Grand Wagoneer, I just don’t think there’s any way that that many square inches of fake wood will ever adorn a new automobile’s sheetmetal.
 As we showed in our post in 2013, wood just doesn’t match most modern cars’ round shapes, plastic bumpers, and lack of superfluous un-aerodynamic chrome window surrounds, mirrors, door handles, badges, weather stripping, and drip rails.
 I think FCA’s design office will find a way to tie wood into the theme, but I’m doubting it will be to the extent of the old Grand Wagoneers.